 Segment can be categorized either based on geographic segment or business segment.
 The bank has categorized its segment based on functions and services provided to the customers.
 Segment assets, segment liabilities, total revenue, total expenses and operating profit are disclosed.
 Branches of the bank are classified under the regional operating structure for monitoring and supervision.
 The transaction between the branches is charged at transfer price decided by Asset Liability Management Committee of the bank.
-The disclosure has been prepared in accordance with the requirements of NFRS.
+The disclosure has been prepared in accordance with the requirements of NFRS however, interim segment results for the period has not been prepared except for the fourth quarter of the reporting period.